holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/06_class_randomness/lesson_plan.md

+## Essential Questions

+- How can we use randomness to solve hard problems?
+- How does the quantity and quality of data affect ML outcomes?

 ## Lesson Plan

-The goal of this lesson is to have the students experience .csv files and to work with the data a little bit.
+The goal of this lesson is to have students appreciate how having "good data" is important for making ML calculations.
+Put another way: garbage in, garbage out.
+To illustrate this, students will be asked to come up with a bunch of random numbers and see how bad humans are at actually creating random numbers.
+In addition, the goal is to give students experience working with/parsing .csv files.

 > I was a bit floored by how much of a jump getting data out of a .csv file was for them.
 Be sure to go _very_ slow and explain exactly how the csv file maps